randa-mu/ssv-dkg/cli/README.md

 ✅ distributed key reshared successfully!
 ```
 Note: you will have to maintain a majority of operators from one cluster to the next.

+## Troubleshooting

+- "Error fetching operator public key"
+You probably omitted or passed the wrong `--network` flag, and the operator ID doesn't exist on that network